Rumidom/micropython_fontlib/README.md

 # Micropython Fontlib
-A simple micropython library for using 1bit bitmaps as fonts, I made it for a monocrome screen (pcd8544 nokia screen)  but you should work with any monocrome screens through [framebuffer](https://docs.micropython.org/en/latest/library/framebuf.html)
+A micropython library for displaying 1bit bitmaps as fonts,and displaying 1bit bitmaps sprites, it was first tested on a monocrome screen (pcd8544 nokia screen)  but you should work with any monocrome screen through [framebuffer](https://docs.micropython.org/en/latest/library/framebuf.html)

 # How to use it
 Add fontlib.py and a 1bit font .bmp (should follow the same formatting of the bmp files on the Bitmaps folder) file to your micropython device, then use the library to modify a framebuffer: